apache/fineract/INSTALL.md

   - You will be asked to use a 'keypair' which you will need to SSH onto the new instance, if this is your first time create a new keypair, be srue to download it and store in place as you will need it later, otherwise use an existing keypair.
   - When the instance starts, the following should be available at:
     - Platform application should be available @ https://[public DNS]:8443/mifosng-provider/api/v1/offices?tenantIdentifier=default&pretty=true
-    - Reference application should be available @ https://[public DNS]:8443/IndividualLendingGeneralJavaScript/IndivLendHome.html?baseApiUrl=https://[server ip address]:8443/mifosng-provider/api/v1/
+    - Community app should be available @ https://[public DNS]:8443/community-app
     - API docs should be available @ https://[public DNS]:8443/api-docs/apiLive.htm

   *Name:* Mifos Platform 1.13.0.RELEASE Public AMI